Logarithmic Density of Rank $\geq 1$ and Rank $\geq 2$ Genus-2 Jacobians and Applications to Hyperelliptic Curve Cryptography: Introduction

 \subsection{Cryptographic consequences}

-Hyperelliptic curve cryptography (HECC) is the genus-$2$ analogue of elliptic curve cryptography (ECC) with the difference that one works in the Jacobian group $\Jac(C)(\mathbb F_{q})$ of a genus-2 curve $C/\mathbb{F}_q$.
-To ensure that the security of the desired cryptographic construction relies on the average case difficulty of the discrete logarithm problem, Köblitz \cite{Koblitz1989} proposed to sample a random prime $q$ and a random model $C:y^2+h(x)y=f(x), \, f, h \in \mathbb{F}_{q}[X]$.
+Hyperelliptic curve cryptography (HECC) is the genus-$2$ analogue of elliptic curve cryptography (ECC): one works in the Jacobian group $\Jac(C)(\F_q)$ of a genus-$2$ curve $C/\F_q$.
+In the classical proposal of K\"oblitz~\cite{Koblitz1989}, the curve is sampled from a large family of models $C:y^2+h(x)y=f(x)$ over $\F_q$, so that security is tied to the average-case difficulty of the discrete logarithm problem in these Jacobian groups.
+For simplicity in this cryptographic discussion, we take \(q\) to be prime.

-A recent algorithm of Regev \cite{Regev2023} gives a quantum approach to the discrete logarithm problem.
-This was initially designed for integer factorization, but was extended in~\cite{BarbulescuBisson2024} to HECC.
-As explained in Section~\ref{ssec:Regev} the curves obtained by solving Problem~\ref{prob:draw} are suited for Regev's algorithm.

-At a theoretical level, part (3) of Theorem~\ref{th:1} gives an unconditional lower bound on the density of rank-$2$ Jacobians in our height ordering, and hence an upper bound on the expected number of trials needed to solve Problem~\ref{prob:draw} with $r=2$.
-Part (1) tackles the case of curves with split Jacobian.
-At a practical level, one finds high rank curves using the examples in the literature.
-We estimate the N\' eron-Tate height of the generators of the Mordell-Weil group (see~\ref{ssec:simple}).

-In cryptography one uses a fixed list of curves (see~\cite{BarbulescuBisson2024}).
-We tackle Problem~\ref{prob:twist} for a list of genus-2 curves used in cryptography.
-Recall that the Poincaré decomposition theorem states that for any genus-2 curve $C$, its $\Jac(C)$ is isogenous, after some extension of the base field, either to a simple variety, to a split variety of the form $E_1\times E_2$ for two non-isogenous curves $E_1$ and $E_2$ or of the form $E\times E$ for an elliptic curve~$E$.

-Genus-$2$ curves with split Jacobian or with complex multiplication form structured particular subclasses of curves within HECC.
-Although these special subclasses have received significant attention, we are not aware of any dedicated algorithmic treatment tailored to the present setting prior to this work.
-Remarkably, these two subclasses of genus-$2$ curves appear in several cryptographic works, e.g. \cite{Buhler1998}, \cite{Brown2005}, \cite{Kawazoe2008} and \cite{Drylo2012}.

-At a theoretical level, Theorem~\ref{th:2} asserts that if $\Jac(C)\simeq E_1\times E_2$ or $\Jac(C)\simeq E\times E$ one can find a twist of rank $r=2$ in a constant number of trials.
-At a practical level, it is easier to find twists of high rank for the curves of split Jacobian (Section~\ref{ssec:twist of split}).
+Shor's algorithm~\cite{Shor1994} already gives a polynomial-time quantum algorithm for discrete logarithms.
+The relevance of Regev's work is different: Regev's factoring algorithm~\cite{Regev2023}, and its extensions to the discrete logarithm problem by Eker{\aa} and G\"artner~\cite{Ekera2024}, provide a new quantum approach whose cost per run, i.e. the size of the quantum circuit, depends on an additional parameter.
+This approach was adapted to elliptic curves in~\cite{BarbulescuBarcauPasol2025} and to genus-$2$ Jacobians in~\cite{BarbulescuBisson2024}.

+In the curve setting, the Regev parameter can be supplied by rational Mordell--Weil generators on a lift or twist of the curve.
+Section~\ref{ssec:Regev} makes this precise: subject to the usual independence heuristic for the reduced Mordell--Weil points, a rank-\(r\) lift or compatible twist allows one to take the Regev parameter to be \(d=r+2\).
+This is the sense in which high Mordell--Weil rank is useful for the Regev-style cryptanalytic preprocessing step.
+Throughout the paper, when we say that a curve is suitable for Regev's algorithm, we mean suitable as an input to this attack or experimental preprocessing procedure, not suitable as a recommendation for secure HECC curve selection.